Intern - Systems Neurobiology Laboratory, Dr. Kay Tye

 Employment History Include your last ten (10) years of employment history, or length of your employment history if less, including all position (even those that are not relevant to this position) and periods of unemployment.
 Incomplete information could disqualify you from further consideration.

-The term of this position is anticipated to be 1 year.
+The duration of this position is anticipated to be 1 year.

 - Prior experience in a laboratory setting